-As a department, we are working to decolonise the way we teach, research, and work with one another.
+We are working to decolonise the way we teach, research, and work with one another.
 Our expertise is among the most diverse and wide-ranging in the country, stretching from the beginning of the second millennium to the present, and spanning much of the world – and we are committed to extending our coverage even further.

 History at Exeter has a global reputation for excellence and we are proud to be one of the leading research centres for History in the UK, with a diverse academic faculty of over 65 staff.

-Our department is located across two campuses, with our Penryn Campus in Cornwall focusing on public history and the environment and our Streatham Campus in Exeter covering medieval history, early modern socio-economic history, maritime history, modern British politics and policy, global and medical histories.
+History is located across two campuses, with our Penryn Campus in Cornwall focusing on public history and the environment and our Streatham Campus in Exeter covering medieval history, early modern socio-economic history, maritime history, modern British politics and policy, global and medical histories.

 Our innovative History programmes harness our broad academic expertise and span a range of countries, periods and themes in stimulating and intellectually challenging ways.